kmp52k/about-canada/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 1.1.0+ is required to build Reusable 1.0.0+.
+> CocoaPods 1.1.0+ is required to build.

 Then, run the following command: